Satre95/Bifrost/README.md

 Bifrost is intended for use with 3D data, however, it can be easily be used for 2D indexes, simply set the 3rd element in your index to zero.

 **Note:** When performing neighbor search, if there is a value matching the index being queried, it will be included in the returned list.

+## Why Bifrost?
+In the Marvel universe, the Bifrost is a device that Thor and other Asgardians use to to travel nearly instantaneously between locations in the universe.
+The time taken to travel between any two locations is always the same and is not affected by the size of the universe or the location being travelled to...